SemanticMediaWiki/SemanticMetaTags/README.md

 ## Usage

-SMT expects that selected tags and property assignments are added to the `egSMTMetaTagsContentPropertySelector` setting.
+The `egSMTMetaTagsContentPropertySelector` setting is expected to contain valid tags together with property assignments.
 In order for a tag to match different property assignments a comma-separator (`,`) can be used to add more than one property.

-A tag that contains a `:` is identified as an [Open Graph][opg] metadata tag and annotated using `meta property="" content=""`.
+If assigned properties generate different values for a matched tag then values will be concatenated into in singluar string separated by a comma.
+Furthermore, if a tag contains a `:` it is identified as an [Open Graph][opg] metadata tag and annotated using `meta property=""` description.

 ```php
 	$GLOBALS['egSMTMetaTagsContentPropertySelector'] = array(